1. AION guide

 AION’s benchmarking results highlight its effectiveness in addressing diagnostic challenges, handling complex cases, and supporting clinical laboratories in managing their workflows.
 Its continuous validation process ensures alignment with current standards and regulatory requirements, contributing to its reliability as a tool for genetic diagnostics.
 These findings underscore AION’s potential to improve diagnostic workflows and deliver better outcomes for patients with rare genetic diseases.

 Our results demonstrate the robust analytical and clinical performance of AION, highlighting its reliability, adaptability and impact in advancing genetic diagnostics.
 Analytical evaluations validate AION’s technical precision and consistency, while clinical assessments underscore its effectiveness in real-world diagnostic settings.
 The inclusion of phenotypic information through HPO terms further strengthens performance, particularly in CNV cases.
+In small variants, results are presented for both AION Clues (AC) and AION Smoking Guns (SG): AC remains robust for sensitivity and benefits from HPOs mainly through improved ranking, whereas SG shows strong performance when HPOs are provided and degrades without phenotype input.

 The results of these evaluations position AION as a state-of-the-art solution in genomic medicine.
 Its analytical and clinical performance showcases AION’s ability to deliver accurate, efficient and actionable insights for rare disease diagnostics.
 By bridging analytical precision with real-world applicability, AION sets a new standard for the integration of artificial intelligence in clinical genomics, reaffirming its value as a transformative tool for modern medicine.